 The simplest way to search is to perform a text query, either by synonym or partial IUPAC name.
 When the hit is identified, the user can add it to the stoichiometry table as a new component, with the ability to define the role of the component i.e. reactant, reagent, solvent etc.

-This interface to inventory within the chemistry ELN product is very configurable and allows the user to define multiple sources, which can be searched simultaneously.
+This interface to inventory within the chemistry notebook is very configurable and allows the user to define multiple sources, which can be searched simultaneously.
 The supported integration mechanisms include web services to online or local systems, database tables and parsing of flat files e.g. CSV/SDF.
 By providing access to multiple sources, the chemist is able to quickly and easily add reagents to their planned synthetic reaction.